BrandenEK/AShortHike.Randomizer/docs/README.md

 ## Features
 - When starting a new game, you will be prompted to enter the archipelago connection details
 - Most items will be replaced with a chest with a randomized item
-- Press 'G' to display your current goal and missing requirements
+- Press 'G' or 'Right bumper + X' to display your current goal and missing requirements

 ## Installation
 This mod is available for download through the [Short Hike Mod Installer](https://github.com/BrandenEK/AShortHike.Modding.Installer)